docker/docs/engine/install/centos.md

 - In testing and development environments, you can use automated [convenience scripts](#install-using-the-convenience-script) to install Docker.

-### Install using the repository
+### Install using the rpm repository {#install-using-the-repository}

 Before you install Docker Engine for the first time on a new host machine, you need to set up the Docker repository.
 Afterward, you can install and update Docker from the repository.

 #### Set up the repository